 The best part about learning how to thicken BBQ sauce is your own creativity.

-We bet that once you successfully incorporate any of these handy how-to tricks, you will become the BBQ sauce thickening pro we always knew you could be.
+We bet that once you successfully incorporate any of these handy how-to tricks, you will become the thickening master we always knew you could be.

-Also, have in mind that you can use any of these methods on other similar sauces which you would like to be more thick.
+Also, have in mind that you can use any of these methods on other similar mixtures and toppings which you would like to be more thick.